Urban Media Arts

 Programa Escuela al Cine

-Filmbuilding currently operates under the ongoing support of Urban Media Arts (UMA) based in Malden, Massachusetts.
-UMA is a 501(c)(3) non-profit organization that offers TV/video production resources, media education workshops and various other programs to the surrounding area and global community of which it is a part.
+Filmbuilding currently operates in partnership with Urban Media Arts (UMA) based in Malden, Massachusetts.
+UMA is a 501(c)(3) non-profit organization that offers TV/video production resources, media education workshops and various other programs to the surrounding area and global community.

 For more information, please visit UMA's website:

 Filmbuilding been featured in the following publications:

 Learning to Connect Through Filmmaking | RISD XYZ Magazine

 Using Film to Build Bridges | Lincoln Squirrel Newspaper